Adding Custom Fonts to Notion: A Step-by-Step Guide for Personalization

 Check out Notion's new template marketplace and find the perfect template for your needs!

-Notion is a versatile and powerful note-taking and Productivity tool that offers a wide range of customization options.
-However, by default, it does not provide the option to add Custom fonts.
-While Notion does have an extensive library of fonts to choose from, you may have a particular font in mind that adds a personal touch or aligns better with your brand.
-In this article, we will explore a workaround to add Custom fonts to Notion using a third-party tool.
+Notion is a versatile and powerful note-taking and productivity tool that offers a wide range of customization options.
+By default, Notion does not support installing custom fonts directly.
+However, if you have a particular font in mind that adds a personal touch or aligns better with your brand identity, you can use a third-party workaround.
+In this article, we explore how to add custom fonts to Notion using Google Fonts and the Notion Enhancer plugin.

 Using Google Fonts as a Workaround

-Google Fonts is a popular resource that offers a vast collection of free fonts.
-By utilizing the Google Fonts API, we can add Custom fonts to Notion.
-Follow the steps below to get started:
+Google Fonts is a popular resource offering a vast collection of free fonts.
+By leveraging Google Fonts and a third-party enhancer, you can integrate custom fonts into Notion.
+Follow these steps to get started:

-2. Customize the Font: Google Fonts allows you to further customize your font selection by adjusting the weight, style, and even character sets.
-Once you are satisfied with your customization, click on the "Embed" tab located on the top right corner of the screen.
+Adjust the weight, style, and character sets as needed.
+When you’re satisfied with your selection, click on the "Embed" tab in the top-right corner of the screen.

-3. Get the Embed Code: In the "Embed" tab, you will find the HTML embed code for the selected font.
-Copy the code by clicking on the Code snippet icon or by using Ctrl/Cmd+C.
+In the "Embed" tab, you’ll find the HTML embed code for the chosen font.
+Copy this code using Ctrl+C (or Cmd+C on Mac).

-4. Use Notion Enhancer: Notion Enhancer is a third-party plugin that allows for advanced customization within Notion.
-It extends Notion's Functionality by introducing custom CSS and JavaScript capabilities.
-Begin by installing Notion Enhancer.
-Visit the official Notion Enhancer GitHub repository for installation instructions based on your operating system.
+Notion Enhancer is a third-party plugin that extends Notion’s capabilities with custom CSS and JavaScript.
+Visit the official Notion Enhancer GitHub repository for installation instructions corresponding to your operating system.

-5. Adding Custom CSS: Once you have installed Notion Enhancer, open your Notion Workspace and click on the gear icon located at the top right corner of the screen.
-This will open the Notion Enhancer settings.
-Scroll down to the "Custom CSS" section and paste the previously copied embed code from Google Fonts into the custom CSS editor.
-Make sure to save the changes.
+After installing Notion Enhancer, open your Notion workspace and click the gear icon in the top right corner to access the enhancer settings.
+Scroll down to the "Custom CSS" section and paste the Google Fonts embed code into the custom CSS editor.
+Save your changes.

 Did this page help you?